loristissino/RoboThree/README.md

 The file `world/config/defaults.js` is the place where you can tweak the main configuration of the simulation environment.
 Edit it at will.

-### Opening the simulation

-The files of the directory `user-agents` must be served by a webserver.
-If you have one, configure it so that it offers the files.
-Otherwise, you can use a light webserver like [https://www.npmjs.com/package/http-server](node http-server).

-Open your browser and point it to the `world.html` resource (probably something like [http://127.0.0.1:8080/world.html], but your configuration might be different).

 ### Running the robot's managers

 You need a working version of *node* and *npm*.